Call Today! Free Immediate Response (818) 781-1570

 • Camper.

 As you can see above, California Penal Code Section 466 provides a specific list of various instruments that would be considered burglary tools.
-However, it also states that “other tools or instruments" could also be considered burglary tools, if they are used to illegally enter into a location.
+However, it also states that “other tools or instruments" could also be considered burglary tools if they are used to enter a location illegally.

-These other instruments could include any item, if the prosecutor could prove you had possession of the item with criminal intent.
+These other instruments could include any item if the prosecutor can prove you had possession of it with criminal intent.
 Call a Los Angeles criminal defense attorney at our law firm for more information.

-California Penal Code Section 466.5 – Possession of a motor vehicle master key: It's illegal to possess a motor vehicle or wheel lock master key if you intend to use them to commit a crime.
-It's also unlawful to knowingly manufacture for sale, advertise for sale, offers for sale, or sell a motor vehicle or wheel lock master key, except to people who use such keys in their lawful occupation.
-A violation of PC 466.5 is a misdemeanor offense, which carries up 6 months in a county jail, and a $1,000 fine.
+• California Penal Code Section 466.5 – Possession of a motor vehicle master key: It's illegal to possess a motor vehicle or wheel lock master key if you intend to use it to commit a crime.
+It's also unlawful to knowingly manufacture for sale, advertise for sale, offer for sale, or sell a motor vehicle or wheel lock master key except to people who use such keys in their lawful occupation.
+A violation of PC 466.5 is a misdemeanor offense, which carries up to 6 months in a county jail and a $1,000 fine.

-California Penal Code Section 466.6 – Making car keys: It's illegal to make keys for another person that is capable of operating the ignition of a motor vehicle by any method other than duplication of an existing key, whether or not for compensation.
+• California Penal Code Section 466.6 – Making car keys: It's illegal to make keys for another person who is capable of operating the ignition of a motor vehicle by any method other than duplication of an existing key, whether or not for compensation.
 You are legally required to obtain a receipt and keep information on the person you made the key for and the type of car.
-A violation of PC 466.6 is a misdemeanor offense, which carries up 6 months in a county jail, and a $1,000 fine.
+A violation of PC 466.6 is a misdemeanor offense, which carries up to 6 months in a county jail and a $1,000 fine.

-If you are convicted of possession of burglary tools, in violation of California Penal Code Section 466, you are guilty of a misdemeanor offense.
-The legal penalties include up to 1 year in county jail, a fine up to $1,000, and summary probation up to 3 years.
-The court could also impose a stay-away order to prevent you from coming near the location you were allegedly to commit burglary.
+If you are convicted of possession of burglary tools in violation of California Penal Code Section 466, you are guilty of a misdemeanor offense.
+The legal penalties include up to 1 year in county jail, a fine of up to $1,000, and summary probation of up to 3 years.
+The court could also impose a stay-away order to prevent you from coming near the location where you were alleged to commit burglary.

-• Illegal search and seizure – If the police found and seized your tools during an illegal search and seizure, our criminal lawyers may be able to get your case dismissed.
-For example, searching your home without a valid search warrant or an initial unlawful arrest that lead to the discovery of the tools after a search.
+• Illegal search and seizure—If the police found and seized your tools during an illegal search and seizure, our criminal lawyers may be able to dismiss your case.
+For example, searching your home without a valid search warrant or an initial unlawful arrest may lead to the discovery of the tools after a search.

 • You didn't reasonably know you were in possession of burglary tools – For example, maybe you were borrowing a friend's car pulled over by police for a traffic stop.
 The police observe in plain sight in the back seat tools that might be used to commit burglary.
 Since you did not know they were there, our lawyers may be able to argue you had no reasonable knowledge of possession of burglary tools.

-Again, it's important to note that every case will have its own set of unique circumstances.
-Maybe you had possession of the tools for a legitimate work project.
-We will need to closely examine your case details to formulate an effective defense strategy.
+Again, it's important to note that every case will have its own unique circumstances.
+Maybe you were in possession of the tools for a legitimate work project.
+We will need to examine your case details closely to formulate an effective defense strategy.

 About the Author